 These coolers are simple but effective.
 Just like their name might suggest, they are all about spreading the good vibes.
 They were specially made to withstand the harsh conditions that kayakers go through.

 They are roto-molded, have 3-inch walls, protection against UV radiation, secure T-Rex latches, an air-tight gasket, and a pressure release valve, which we think is a pretty neat idea.
 They also include bottle openers on all four corners of the cooler.

 Perhaps the greatest feature on these coolers are the fish rules for measuring your catch, which is great for sports fishing.
 They don’t offer much variety on the sizes and the colors, though.

 Siberian coolers don’t presume to do the big stuff in big ways.
 They focus on delivering the little things with an impact.
 These coolers are all about keeping your food and drinks intact for those intimate get-togethers where you want your cooler to perform just well enough.

-They only offer 4 available sizes: the 22-quart cooler, the 45-quart cooler, the 65-quart cooler, and the 85-quart cooler, which is good enough for the range of applications.
+They only offer 4 available sizes, ranging from 22 quarts to 85 quarts, which is good enough for the range of applications.

-Runner-Up: Milee Coolers – Wide Range of Coolers
+Runner-Up: Seavilis Coolers – Wide Range of Coolers

-The construction on these coolers is rotomolded.
+The construction of these coolers is rotomolded.
 The bottom is anti-skid.
 The handles are strong and have a comfortable grip, the T-Rex latches do the job sufficiently well.